-where $k(\lambda)$ is the absorption cross section. $\overline{T}$ is the key quantity that links opacity structure and thermal structure in thermal emission calculations.
-The cross section $k$ is a rapidly varying function of $\lambda$, so it is computationally expensive to numerically calculate (\ref{eq:mean_transmission}).
-However, since the ordering of $k$ in the wavelength bin $[\lambda,\lambda+\Delta \lambda]$ does not affect the value of (\ref{eq:mean_transmission}), we sort $k$ in ascending order within each wavelength bin, which gives a monotonic distribution of $k$ that is easier to handle in quadrature schemes.
+where $k(\lambda)$ is the absorption cross-section. $\overline{T}$ is the key quantity that links opacity structure and thermal structure in thermal emission calculations.
+The cross-section $k$ is a rapidly varying function of $\lambda$, so it is computationally expensive to numerically calculate equation (\ref{eq:mean_transmission}).
+However, since the ordering of $k$ in the wavelength bin $[\lambda,\lambda+\Delta \lambda]$ does not affect the value of equation (\ref{eq:mean_transmission}), we sort $k$ in ascending order within each wavelength bin, which gives a monotonic distribution of $k$ that is easier to handle in quadrature schemes.
 Mathematically, let the cumulative frequency distribution of $k$ be $g(k)$, then the inverse of $g(k)$, which we denote as $k(g)$, is well-defined and monotonic.
-The function $k(g)$ is called the $k$-distribution, and can be tabulated on a grid of pressures and temperatures before calculations for each spectrally active molecule.
+The function $k(g)$ is called the $k$-distribution, and can be tabulated on a grid of pressures and temperatures for each spectrally active molecule before calculations.
 During radiative transfer calculations, the $k$-distributions of multiple gases are combined with the random-overlapping-line approximation \citep{lacis_description_1991}.
-Such approximation give residuals insignificant compared with measurement error, as found by \cite{irwin_25d_2020} and \cite{molliere_model_2015}.
+Such approximation gives residuals insignificant compared with measurement error, as found by \cite{irwin_25d_2020} and \cite{molliere_model_2015}.
 To calculate $\overline{T}$ through an inhomogenous path, we first split the path into multiple sub-paths \citep{irwin_nemesis_2008} that are sufficiently homogeneous, then model each sub-path with the absorber-amount weighted averaged sub-path properties.